passionatelogic/aws-amplify-docs-extractor/README.md

 - **Output:**
   - All processed documentation is output to `./extracted-docs/gen2-docs-<platform>/` and `./extracted-docs/gen1-docs-<platform>/` for each platform.
   - API reference docs are generated in `build-a-backend/add-aws-services/<category>/reference/index.md` and at `build-a-backend/add-aws-services/<category>/reference.md` within each Gen2 platform directory.
+  - Each platform directory includes both a `README.md` and `index.html` file with platform-specific information, providing useful content when browsing at the root level.

 ---